vaartis/GodotSteam/README.md

 # GodotSteam Example Project
 This is a basic example of how GodotSteam can work in your game.
-It is based on my [tutorials from the documentation](https://gramps.github.io/GodotSteam/).
+It is based on the [tutorials from the documentation](https://godotsteam.com/).
+This example project is meant for the Godot 3.x module but can be adapted for GDNative or Godot 4.x.

 Current Build
 ----------